neil-dandekar/CIS22B/README.md

-# CIS22B
+# CIS22B: Intermediate Programming Methodologies in C++

-Hi!
-These are my programming exercises for CIS 22B: Intermediate Programming Methodologies in C++ at De Anza Community College.
+This is my work for CIS 22B at De Anza College.